LeviathanAG/pwn.college_satwik/Cryptography/chall5.md

 `suspect 2 = (p**2 + 1234)**q % n`

-`p and q are random primes with 1024 bits`
+`p and q are random primes with 1024 bits`.

+I couldnt give enough time to this challenge since i was hardstuck on chall 4. will try again in a bit